• Skip to main content

 • Phone number: Check that you include the phone number to receive text messages from as some employers will text candidates.

 • Email address: Use a work-appropriate email here.
-An employer might not take you seriously if your email is: [email protected]
+An employer might not take you seriously if your email is: [email protected].
+Specifically, for 35% of employers, an unprofessional email address is a major problem.

 Writing Your Nursing Resume Objective or Summary

-Think of your resume objective or summary as an elevator pitch.
+Think of your nurse resume objective or summary as an elevator pitch.
+Crafting a good objective is all about precision and brevity.

 Whether you write a nursing resume objective or summary depends on your experience.
 If you don’t have a lot of experience in nursing, then you should write an objective.
 Objective statements highlight training and goals for the future.